Skip to content

 Access Control for the HiveMQ Control Center

-The enterprise edition of HiveMQ 4.2 adds a new feature that supports role based access control (RBAC) for the HiveMQ Control Center.
+The Enterprise Edition of HiveMQ 4.2 adds a new feature that supports role based access control (RBAC) for the HiveMQ Control Center.
 RBAC allows you to restrict user permissions and precisely control which users can view, access, and modify data.
 You can use RBAC to create fine-grained access management for your HiveMQ system.
 Our HiveMQ Enterprise Security Extension (ESE) also gives you the ability to use permissions that are stored in external data sources such as SQL databases.
 With the HiveMQ ESE, adding and removing HiveMQ control-center users or changing the access rights of these users is quickly and easily possible straight out-of-the-box.

 In this blogpost, we’ll set up a local HiveMQ broker (with HiveMQ ESE) that authenticates and authorizes HiveMQ control-center users with the help of a Postgres database.